-Work on the exhibition began in December of 2009 at Drepung Monastery in South India, during a 2-week meeting of the Sager Science Leadership Institute.
-Working with museum professionals from the Smithsonian the monks established elements of the exhibition design and through working with staff from the Exploratorium made hands-on activities to accompany the panels.
-In May 2010, during the next meeting of the Sager Institute, the monks again worked with staff from both the Exploratorium and Smithsonian to finalize the layout and develop the imagery for the exhibit panels.
+Work on the exhibition began in December of 2009 at Drepung Monastery in South India during a two-week meeting of the Sager Science Leadership Institute.
+Working with museum professionals from the Smithsonian, the monks established elements of the exhibition design and, through working with staff from the Exploratorium, made hands-on activities to accompany the panels.
+In May 2010, during the next meeting of the Sager Institute, the monks again worked with staff from both the Exploratorium and the Smithsonian to finalize the layout and develop the imagery for the exhibit panels.

-The Tibetan “thangka style” of painting in this exhibit draws upon the tradition of medical text paintings from 17th century Tibet used to instruct traditional healers in the science of Tibetan medicine-similar to the purpose of botanical or scientific illustrations in-use by Western educators and scientists both historically and today.
-The western science illustrations are modeled on popular depictions of the senses in science text books that 21st century monks became familiar with during the course of their studies with Western educator scientists.
+The Tibetan “thangka style” of painting in this exhibit draws upon the tradition of medical text paintings from 17th-century Tibet, which was used to instruct traditional healers in the science of Tibetan medicine–similar to the purpose of botanical or scientific illustrations in use by Western educators and scientists, both historically and today.
+The Western science illustrations are modeled on popular depictions of the senses in science text books that 21st-century monks became familiar with during the course of their studies with Western educators and scientists.

 The final designs were then interpreted and hand-painted by thangka painters at LTWA, led by master painter Jampa Choedak.
-Mr. Choedak also meticulously painted paintings of the sense deities-“devas”- which have never before been painted in such a large scale, and normally play a supporting role, relegated to the background of a traditional thangka devotional painting.
+Mr. Choedak also meticulously painted paintings of the sense deities -“devas”- which have never before been painted in such a large size, and normally play a supporting role, relegated to the background of a traditional thangka devotional painting.
 The master tailor to His Holiness the Dalai Lama, Phuntsok Tsering, led the framing and sewing of the completed paintings.

 General Parade Ground, Tawang

 The 4-day showing in the NE Indian town of Tawang.